nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 ---
-title: 'The Node events module'
+title: 'The Node.js events module'
 description: 'The events module of Node.js provides the EventEmitter class'
 author: flaviocopes
 ---